assaff/msc-thesis/source/results.rst

 more difficult.
-This led us to shift the focus of our study; rather than characterizing the whole binding interface, we decided to focus on hot-spot residues and their socket counterparts.
+This led us to shift the focus of our study; rather than characterizing the whole binding interface, we decided to focus on hot-spot residues and their immediate binding pocket.

 This shift also eliminates the additional complexity of translating a signal in the peptide space (hit CSs usually overlap with peptide